ROCm/rocm-blogs/blogs/high-performance-computing/spmv/part-1/README.md

 code without costly conditionals in the sparse dot product implementation.

-See the following [sample](https://github.com/ROCm/rocm-blogs/tree/release/blogs/high-performance-computing/spmv/part-1/examples/ellpack.cpp) for how to run the Ellpack kernel from a matrix market file input.
-This example includes a device conversion to Ellpack from the CSR format.
+See the following [sample](https://github.com/ROCm/rocm-blogs/tree/release/blogs/high-performance-computing/spmv/part-1/examples/ellpack.cpp) for how to run the ELLPACK kernel from a matrix market file input.
+This example includes a device conversion to ELLPACK from the CSR format.

-### Blocked ellpack kernel
+### Blocked ELLPACK kernel

-The blocked ellpack data structure is designed to minimize the extra memory reads introduced in the ellpack structure.
+The blocked ELLPACK data structure is designed to minimize the extra memory reads introduced in the ELLPACK structure.
 The maxima number of entries per row is computed within a set of rows that is a multiple of the wavefront size.
-Then, a localized ellpack structure is computed in each chunk.
+Then, a localized ELLPACK structure is computed in each chunk.
 Each chunk is then concatenated to form the global data structure.
 This requires an additional small array, akin to the CSR row offsets, that indicates the start and end of each block in terms of maximum number of columns per row.